Surfing at 40+ was never an issue because age for me is not an issue. I’m a firm believer that it’s never too late to start anything you want in life.

 You can start over, each morning and do whatever you want.

-I don’t define myself or what I want to do by my age.
+I don’t define myself or what I want to do by my age and neither should you.

 You can be cancer or depression survivor and then turn your life around in a matter of months.

 Being comfortable with my age, wrinkles and fine lines are one of my great achievements.

 Yes, sometimes my skin is dry.
 Some nights I drink too much, don’t sleep enough and look like hell.